EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Experiments

 \subsection{Risk assessment with MIMIC-III}

-We now apply EDDI to risk assessment tasks using the Medical Information Mart for Intensive Care (MIMIC III) database (\cite{johnson2016mimic}).
+We now apply EDDI to risk assessment tasks using the Medical Information Mart for Intensive Care (MIMIC III) database \citep{johnson2016mimic}.
 MIMIC III is the most extensive publicly available clinical database, containing real-world records from over 40,000 critical care patients with 60,000 ICU stays.
 The risk assessment task is to predict the final mortality.
 We preprocess the data for this task following \citet{harutyunyan2017multitask} \footnote{\href{https://github.com/yerevann/mimic3-benchmarks}{https://github.com/yerevann/mimic3-benchmarks}}.
 This results in a dataset of 21139 patients.
 We treat the final mortality of a patient as a Bernoulli variable.
 For our task, we focus on variable selection, which corresponds to medical instrument selection.
 We thus further process the time series variables into static variables based on temporal averaging.

-Figure \ref{fig:mimic} shows the information curve of different strategies, using PNP based Partial VAE as an example (more results in Appendix \ref{sec:app_MIMIC}).
+Figure \ref{fig:mimic} shows the information curve (based on Bernoulli likelihoods) of different strategies, using PNP based Partial VAE as an example (more results in Appendix \ref{sec:app_MIMIC}).
 Table \ref{tab:mimic} shows the average ranking of AUIC with different settings.
 In this application, EDDI significantly outperforms other variable selection strategies in all different settings of Partial VAE, and PNP based setting performs best.